-Allied to that IT partners such as Cobry should be engaged to teach best practice within the organisation through organised training sessions either in person or through webinars.
+Allied to that, IT partners such as Cobry should be engaged to teach best practices within the organisation through training sessions, either in person or through webinars.

-One of the most effective ways to protect yourself from being hacked.
+One of the most effective ways to protect yourself from being hacked is 2SV.

 There are multiple 2SV methods, including SMS Text, Google Prompts on mobile devices, and physical USB Security Keys.

 Using 2-Step Verification (2SV) provides users with a better option to secure their accounts.
 As well as 2SV over an encrypted connection, users can also block unauthorised access to their accounts with Google Prompt which delivers real-time prompts, telling the user when they have logged into another device.

 This update comes through as a pop-up notification on the Google app.
 This allows users to answer “yes” or “no” when asked, “are you logging in?”